kauber/Tools_of_the_trade/tools_of_trade/README.md

 Documentation can be found [here](https://pypi.org/project/fuzzywuzzy/).

 The *first char* parameter specifies whether we want to only match strings starting with a n amount of overlapping characters.
+Default will be zero.
 This feature might be useful if we have a very large number of matches: in fact, let's consider that if we have a list of n strings to match with a list of m strings, the total matches the algorithm will perform is n * m, i.e. matching 2 lists of
 1000 strings will require 1 million matches.
-Only matching strings that start with the same character (n = 1) will save a lot of potentially useless matches, and reduce the computational load.
+Only matching strings that start with the same character (first_char = 1) will save a lot of potentially useless matches, and reduce the computational load.

 The *similarity threshold* parameter specifies which matches we will keep for inspection.
 The parameter is passed to the